Go up to the ICS HW page (md) | view one-page version

 .
 Also note that when you are disassembling the contents of the stack, gdb will attempt to map the string (that you should receive, presumably, an A) to x86 instructions, many of which will be invalid.
 But if you do a disassembly from the start of your shell code (which is the target of your initial jump), you should see the assembly that you wrote.

-You are going to submit five files:
+You are going to submit six files:

 Makefile